system-zero/system-zero/src/y/README.md

 and which is also exposed as a library for reuse by others.
 It is some very old code from the early nineties, but that looks that for the moment it does best its destined job.
-Many thanks for this, as it is always a pleasure to see such a good old C code to compiles (often without modifications or just some to silence some warnings when we enable our debug C flags) cleanly by modern compilers, and this is an admirable C property.
+Many thanks for this, as it is always a pleasure to see such a good old C code to compiles (often without modifications or few, just to silence some warnings when we enable our debug C flags) cleanly by modern compilers, and this is an admirable C property.
 In this distribution we already happily using code that it was first written at 1988.